kurren/amusement-parks-taxonomy/files/README.md

   - *Adventure Parks*
   - *Ice, Sky, Snow Dome*
   - *Entertainment Complex*

+- **Attractions Structure**: Define if the park is about a single attraction or multiple ones:

+  - *Single Attraction*
+  - *Multi Attractions*

-- **Attractions Families**: Divides attractions into Rides and Non-Rides, further categorizing rides into sub-types:
+- **Attractions Types**: Divides attractions into Rides and Non-Rides, further categorizing rides into sub-types:

   - *Rides*
     - *Light Rides*